moveit/moveit_task_constructor/demo/README.md

 Description: A simple pick & place demo using MoveIt Task Constructor.
 This uses the Panda from Franka Emika

-Developed by Henning Kayser & Simon Goldstien at [PickNik Consulting](http://picknik.ai/)
+Developed by Henning Kayser & Simon Goldstein at [PickNik Consulting](http://picknik.ai/)

 ## Run